tischda/watchenv/README.md

 Windows utility that prints a message when environment variables are changed.

-It creates a hidden window that listens for WM_SETTINGCHANGED messages.
+It creates a hidden window that listens for `WM_SETTINGCHANGED` messages.

 ### Install

-There are no dependencies.

 ~~~
 go install github.com/tischda/watchenv@latest